Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 Sets the axis types as described in the main document.
 Depending parameter: numOfAxes, counting the number of the axes.
 A passive parallel axis is counted (p axis of 4 axis palletized).
 It is very important that numOfAxes is correct, so when changing axisTypes directly, numOfAxes must be changed also.

-# isAC, isBC, isFull, isNoOri
+# orientationType

-This bool values store information about how orientation information is handled.
-One value is true, the others false.
+Stores the information bitwise about how orientation is calculated and handled:
+* 0 means no orientation information
-* isAC means zaxis mode is used with A axis being parallel to the X axis and C parallel to Z
+* first bit set means ZAxis with AC orientation.
+A is parallel to the X axis, C to the Z axis
-* isBC means zaxis mode with B parallel to Y and C to Z
+* second bit set means ZAxis with BC orientation.
+B is parallel to the Y axis
-* isFull means using all three coordination axes and specified with quaternions real-imag-imag-imag values as ABCD
+* third bit set means all three coordination axes with full orientation
-* isNoOri means orientation is ignored

 # mapDriveLetterDn

 Assigns drive numbers (in the sense of the M584) to the Dn number.

 The format is drivenumber-letter-Dn-colon, e.g. "0X3:1Y4" to define drive 0 as letter X and using D3 and drive 1 as Y using D4.

+A palletized drive has a space instead of the drive number and p (lower case p) as letter, e.g. " p5"

 # workingMode, workingModeValues